Alfresco/alfresco-js-api/src/api-new/gs-classification-rest-api/docs/DeclassificationexemptionsApi.md

 Delete a declassification exemption

 Deletes the declassification exemption with id **declassificationExemptionId**.
-You can&#39;t delete a classification exemption that is being used to classify content.
+You can't delete a classification exemption that is being used to classify content.

 ### Example
 ```javascript